Have you ever been robbed?

-So here are some of the best ways to buff up your house’s security:
+Here are some of the best ways to buff up your home’s security.

 To make it even easier for yourself, and the environment, consider getting some solar-powered lights.
 Check out our top picks here: The Best Solar Powered Lights.

 When unlocked, sliding glass doors and ground or external windows are easy to open from the outside.
-That’s why you should keep front door secured and your windows locked at all times.
-Of course, except when you need to use them!
+That’s why you should secure windows and doors at all times.
+Except when you need to use them, of course!

 Also be sure to lock your garage doors as they lead straight into your household.

-Leaving notes on doors may as well be considered an invitation for burglars to make off with your items, even if you’re just taking a stroll around the block or working in your backyard.
-What’s worse is that thieves will be inclined to also enter your house and make off with anything valuable or priceless.
+A notes on your door might as well be an invitation for burglars to make off with your items, even if you’re just taking a stroll around the block or working in your backyard.
+Find another way to communicate that doesn’t let everyone know your home is unguarded.

 Home Security Hacks